DanielMFernandes/CCNA_Course_Notes/Course_Notes/Etherchannel.md

 WHY?

 - If ALL of ASW1s INTERFACES were FORWARDING, LAYER 2 LOOPS would form between ASW1 and DSW1, leading to a BROADCAST STORM (Bad!)
 - Other links will be unused unless the active link fails.
-In that case, one of the inactive link will start forwarding.
+In that case, one of the inactive links will start forwarding.

 An ETHERCHANNEL (in network topology diagrams) is represented like THIS (circle around multi-connections)